Island Tourist Tips

 If you want to see island's beauty, catch a mini bus as described below or negotiate a taxi or van tour.
 Go to West End or West Bay or have the tour operator take you towards the East end of the island to see the island's true beauty!

 Taxis are supposed to be regulated but you must inquire about the rates prior to entering the vehicle.
 Also keep in mind that the local currency is Lempiras and not US dollars.
 If the taxi driver says 20, you need to determine if the fare is Lempiras or dollars?
 You can pay taxis in either currency.
 Find out if the fare is for the taxi meaning 1 to 4 people or per person.
-West End to Coxen Hole should be approximately $4 from Coxen Hole.
+The January 2014 official rate from West End to Coxen Hole is 45 Lempiras!

-You must negotiate the daily rate for a taxi if you are hiring them for an island tour or for the day.
+You must negotiate the daily rate for a taxi if you are hiring them for an island tour or for the day (this rate is supposed to be 230 Lempiras per hour).
 The most likely rate during a port call for an all-day taxi tour ( 6 hours) is $100 and this is for the taxi (not per person).
-The average rate that you should pay for a taxi is $10/person to West End (one way) from the Cruise Ship terminal.
-West Bay is $15/person.
 You can negotiate a better rate with multiple people in the taxi.
 Bodden Tours (www.boddentours.com) provides reasonable rates for island tours.

 Another choice for tours is www.roatancabtours.com.
 Their rates are: